mrc-ide/mintr/inst/json/impact_docs.md

 *   a switch to Pyrethroid-PBO ITNs plus additional IRS at a coverage determined by the user (orange)
 *   or a switch to Pyrethroid-pyrrole ITNs plus additional IRS at a coverage determined by the user (lime green)

-In the second figure, the bars indicate the same intervention packages as above relative to the 'do-nothing' scenario.
+In the second figure, the bars indicate the same intervention packages as above relative to the no intervention scenario.

 The impact figures present the best achievable option for the zones without consideration of cost.
 The impact table presents the estimated numbers for these estimates.
 Please note that these are not necessarily accurate but the degree